Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Identifying Causal Variables with Instantaneous Effects

+For the light switch example, this means that the latent variable $z_{\psi_1}$ must model the switch's state, $z_{\psi_2}$ the bulb's state, and the instantaneous graph is $z_{\psi_1}\to z_{\psi_2}$.
+Compared to ICA-based results, this identifiability class explicitly aligns the latent variables with the causal variables and, thus, we do not rely on a permutation equivalence class.
+To identify $\mathcal{S}$ from observations, we consider a dataset of triplets $\{x^t,x^{t+1},I^{t+1}\}$ with observations $x^{t},x^{t+1} \in \mathcal{X}$ and intervention variables $I^{t+1}$.
+This dataset could be created interactively or, for example, recorded by an expert.
+With this, the objective becomes:

-where the Jacobian of the invertible map $g_{\theta}$, $\left|\det J_{g_\theta}(x^{t+1})\right|$, is introduced due to the change of variables of $x$ to $z$.
-Under this setup, we derive the following identifiability result: \begin{theorem} Suppose that $\phi^{*}$, $\theta^{*}$, $\psi^{*}$ and $G^{*}$ are the parameters that, under the constraint of maximizing the likelihood $p_{\phi,\theta,G}(x^{t+1}|x^{t},I^{t+1})$, maximize the information content of $p_{\phi}(\zpsi{0}^{t+1}|z^{t})$ and minimize the edges in $G^{*}$.
-Then, with sufficient latent dimensions, the model $\phi^{*},\theta^{*},\psi^{*}$ learns a latent structure where $\zpsi{i}^{t+1}$ models the minimal causal variable of $C_i$, and $G^{*}$ is the true instantaneous graph between these variables.
-Removing edges based on conditional independencies between time steps $t$ and $t+1$ identifies the true temporal graph.
-Finally, $\zpsi{0}$ models all remaining information. \end{theorem} The proof for this theorem in \cref{sec:appendix_proofs} follows three main steps.
-First, we show that the true disentanglement function constitutes a global optimum of the likelihood objective of \cref{eqn:theory_overall_likelihood_objective}, but is not necessarily unique.
-Second, we derive that any global optimum must have disentangled the minimal causal variables in the latent representation.
-Finally, we show that under this disentanglement, optimizing the likelihood of the observational and interventional data identifies the complete causal graph, \ie{} instantaneous and temporal, between the minimal causal variables.
+where the Jacobian of $g_{\theta}$, $\left|\det J_{g_\theta}(x^{t+1})\right|$, is introduced due to the change of variables of $x$ to $z$.
+If $\text{dim}(\mathcal{X})>\text{dim}(\mathcal{C}\times \mathcal{E})$, we consider that $g_\theta$ contains an arbitrary, fixed map from $\mathcal{X}$ to the lower dimensionality.
+Under the assumption that $g_{\theta}$, $p_{\phi}$ are universal function approximators and the dataset is unlimited in size, we derive the following identifiability result: \begin{theorem} In \NewTRIS{}, a model $\mathcal{M}^{*}=\langle \theta^{*}, \phi^{*}, \psi^{*}, G^{*} \rangle$ identifies a causal system $\mathcal{S}=\langle C, E, h \rangle$ (Definition~\ref{def:identifiability_class}) if $\mathcal{M}^{*}$, under the constraint of maximizing the likelihood $p_{\phi,\theta,G}(X^{t+1}|X^{t},I^{t+1})$:\\ (1) maximizes the information content $H(\zpsi{0}^{t+1}|z^{t})$ in terms of the LDDP \cite{jaynes1957information, jaynes1968prior},\\ (2) minimizes the number of edges in $G^{*}$, and\\ (3) no intervention variables $I_i^t,I_j^t$ are deterministically related, \ie{} $\forall j\neq i: \neg(\exists f,\forall t: I_i^t=f(I_j^t))$. \end{theorem} Intuitively, this theorem shows that we can identify the minimal causal variables, even when instantaneous effects are present, under the same constraints as CITRIS.
+The proof in \cref{sec:appendix_proofs} follows three main steps.
+First, we show that the true observation function constitutes a global optimum of \cref{eqn:theory_overall_likelihood_objective}, but is not necessarily unique.
+Second, we derive that any global optimum must identify the minimal causal variables.
+Finally, we show that optimizing the data likelihood identifies the complete causal graph, \ie{} instantaneous and temporal, between the minimal causal variables.